-This transition from primary school to high school can be a stressful period for students, but ECU’s School of Education lecturer Mandie Shean says there are ways parents can help to make the move as smooth as possible.
+The move from primary school to high school can be a stressful period for students, but ECU’s School of Education lecturer Mandie Shean says there are ways parents can help to make the transition as smooth as possible.

 You are invited to participate in the latest forum by the Centre for Research in Early Childhood.